 One thing to consider, your locality may have laws against recording people without their knowledge.
 So, check the local laws and make sure you post signs or obtain the proper consent to satisfy the law.

 The fastest advances in technology in recent years are coming in software that is able to leverage the increased processing power available in new processors.
 And in terms of ease of use, really good software will make a mediocre camera seem great to a user.
+A lot of cameras nowadays even come with a mobile app so you can easily view your home right on your smartphone.
 Conversely, a fabulous camera that sends you false alarms every 5 minutes is practically useless.

 Digital zoom is a feature that people are pretty familiar with on cameras.
 It expands and focuses on a smaller area of an image, using software to stretch the image via interpolation to fit the entire screen.
 The number of pixels increases to fit the display size, but the quality of the image degrades as the picture is zoomed.
 That’s because the resolution of the smaller area is fixed by the camera, lens, and image sensor used.